Everything you need to know about how to set up your mountain bike suspension

 Setting up suspension is not easy but it’s not hugely complex either.
 You can do it.
 Take your time.
 Don’t do it in a rush in the car park before a ride.

-With setting up suspension you are essentially setting two things: how hard the spring is and how that spring’s movement is controlled.
+With setting up suspension you are essentially setting two things: how hard the spring is and how that spring’s movement is controlled (the damping).

 Adjusting how firm the spring is

-On coil sprung suspension, how firm the spring is is dictated by the coil spring used.
+With coil sprung suspension, the firmness of the spring is is dictated by the coil spring used.
 If you need a harder or softer spring, buy a new coil spring.
 That’s it.

-Using a spring that’s too soft (ie. too low a air pressure) will result in suspension that wallows about too deep into its travel and bottoms out over eagerly.
+Using a spring that’s too soft (ie. too low a air pressure) will result in suspension that wallows about too deep into its travel and bottoms out too easily.

 Using a spring that’s too hard (too much air pressure) will result in a harsh ride that never gives out a suitable amount of travel.

-On air sprung suspension (which is the vast majority of suspension these days), how firm the spring is is dictated by air pressure.
+With air sprung suspension (which covers the vast majority of suspension these days), the firmness of the spring is dictated by the air pressure.
 Air pressure in an air chamber.
 If you need a harder or softer spring you adjust the pressure in this chamber with a shock pump.

 Adjusting how the spring’s movement is controlled